GROWS Skill Stages

 We all start off as beginners, and move through several learning stages as we gain experience and greater skill at some task.
 With this basic progression in mind, and borrowing ideas from the classic Dreyfus Model of skill acquisition, The GROWS Method® emphasizes different things at different stages:

-Stage 1: Safety & Hygiene.
-Once you’re ready to begin, the emphasis at this beginner stage is on practices geared to producing software the Right Way, using modern software engineering principles to reduce risk and technical debt.
+- Stage 1: Safety & Hygiene.
+Once you’re ready to begin, the emphasis at this beginner stage is on habits geared to producing software the Right Way, using modern software engineering principles to reduce risk and technical debt.

 - Stage 2: Checklist-Driven.
 With a solid technical underpinning, everyone can proceed to work together producing the Right Thing to the Right Rhythm using simple, concrete checklists.